Welcome to Rehabilitation and Counselor Education

 - Rehabilitation Counselor Education (doctoral)

 Students in these programs are prepared to facilitate human development across the life span, to advocate for clients and students, and to serve local, national, and international communities through the delivery and creation of state-of-the-art counseling and therapy services.
 The department achieves these goals by advancing knowledge, skills, and attitudes appropriate for effective and ethical professional counseling and therapy practices and by conducting and disseminating related applied research.

 Students of all programs come from across the nation and the world to study with the highly productive, engaged and respected scholar-leaders on our faculty.
 We offer an involved, high quality scholarly environment with many supports for student success in which diversity and engagement are actively valued.
 Our Department prepares practitioners and scholars primarily at the graduate level.
 However, we also offer basic courses in interviewing and interpersonal skills for students in other professional and graduate programs, as well as an undergraduate Human Relations minor.

-Explore the information provided on our Department and Program websites, contact our Program Coordinators, or contact me directly.
+Explore the information provided on our Department and Program websites, contact our Program Coordinators, or contact the Departmental Executive Officer (DEO) directly.
 Investigate how we might assist you in furthering your own goals to make an important contribution through counseling or couple and family therapy!